-- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during the respective year, computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions (ASC 718).
-Assumptions used in the calculation of these amounts are included in Note 7 to the Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2015.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (2) Amounts in this column represent annual performance-based bonuses earned for the respective fiscal year.
-Each of the 2015, 2014 and 2013 performance-based bonuses shown above was paid in cash to each executive in early 2016, 2015 and 2014, respectively. - (3) Amounts in this column represent term life insurance, long-term disability insurance, short-term disability insurance and accidental death and dismemberment insurance premiums, and matching 401(k) contributions up to 3% of the named executive officer's salary are paid by us on behalf of the named executive officers.
+- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards and RSUs granted during the respective year, computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions (ASC 718).
+Assumptions used in the calculation of these amounts are included in Note 7 to the Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2016.
+These amounts do not reflect the actual economic value that will be realized by the named executive officer on the vesting of the stock options or RSUs, the exercise of the stock options, or the sale of the common stock underlying such stock options and RSUs. - (2) Amounts in this column represent annual performance-based bonuses earned for the respective fiscal year.
+Each of the 2016, 2015 and 2014 performance-based bonuses shown above was paid in cash to each executive in early 2017, 2016 and 2015, respectively.

+- (3) Amounts in this column represent term life insurance, long-term disability insurance, short-term disability insurance and accidental death and dismemberment insurance premiums, and matching 401(k) contributions up to 3% of the named executive officer's salary are paid by us on behalf of the named executive officers.
 All of these benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees.
-For more information regarding these benefits, see below under "Perquisites, Health, Welfare and Retirement Benefits."
-In addition, the amounts also include relocation assistance for Ms. Richardson in 2014. - (4) Dr. Berrey served as our Chief Medical Officer from November 12, 2012 to September 2, 2014.
+For more information regarding these benefits, see below under "Perquisites, Health, Welfare and Retirement Benefits." - (4) Dr. Berrey served as our Chief Medical Officer from November 12, 2012 to September 2, 2014.
 On April 9, 2014, Dr. Berrey was appointed as our President and Chief Executive Officer.
-Dr. Berrey continued to serve as our Chief Medical Officer until Dr. Nichols commenced employment with us.

-- (5) Mr. Trost's compensation for 2014 and 2013 is not reported in the table because Mr. Trost was not a named executive officer during such years. - (6) Dr. Nichols commenced employment with us as our Chief Medical Officer in September 2014. - (7) Ms. Richardson commenced employment with us in January 2014. - (8) Represents the signing bonus paid to Dr. Nichols in 2014 and 2015 pursuant to his offer letter agreement, as further described above under "Agreements with our Named Executive Officers." - (9) Dr. Rogers' compensation for 2014 and 2013 is not reported in the table because Dr. Rogers was not a named executive officer during such years.
+Dr. Berrey continued to serve as our Chief Medical Officer until Dr. Nichols commenced employment with us. - (5) Mr. Trost's compensation for 2014 is not reported in the table because Mr. Trost was not a named executive officer during such year. - (6) Dr. Nichols commenced employment with us as our Chief Medical Officer in September 2014. - (7) Ms. Richardson commenced employment with us in January 2014. - (8) Represents the signing bonus paid to Dr. Nichols in 2014 and 2015 pursuant to his offer letter agreement, as further described above under "Agreements with our Named Executive Officers." - (9) Dr. Rogers' compensation for 2014 is not reported in the table because Dr. Rogers was not a named executive officer during such year.
+Dr. Rogers became a part-time employee effective April 1, 2016 and retired from his position as Chief Development Officer effective June 30, 2016.
+As a result, Dr. Rogers did not receive a full year's base salary, a stock award, or a cash bonus for 2016. - (10) In connection with Dr. Rogers' retirement on June 30, 2016, our Board of Directors approved a modification to extend the exercise period of Dr. Rogers' vested stock options from September 30, 2016 to June 30, 2017, in line with retirement benefits we generally provide to our other employees.
+This modification increased the fair market value of Dr. Rogers' option awards by \$89,769.